Innovative energy solutions

 WA is home to several wind farms.
 Wind power is currently the cheapest type of renewable, with blades on a turbine harnessing the natural power of the wind.

-These blades are connected to a housing, which links to a generator and as the wind blows, the energy on the blades drives the generator.
+These blades are connected to a hub, which links to a generator and as the wind blows, the energy on the blades drives the generator.

 There’s greater wind strength at higher altitudes, so taller turbines are generally more productive, with energy created by wind estimated at just 5 cents per Kilowatt hour.